Neighbourhood and Worker's Service Centre: 1980s to 1990s

-In 1987 and 1988, the NWSC involved in the labour strikes in the Kwai Chung industrial area, including foreign electric companies such as Digital Equipment Corporation, Seiko and Philips.
+In 1987 and 1988, the NWSC was involved in labour strikes in the Kwai Chung industrial area, including foreign electric companies such as Digital Equipment Corporation, Seiko and Philips.

 In the 1988 District Board elections, Leung Yiu-chung and Tsui Pak-lam won seats in the Kwai Tsing District Council in the Kwai Fong and Kwai Hing constituencies.

 The NWSC supported the Tiananmen Square protests of 1989 and joined the Hong Kong Alliance in Support of Patriotic Democratic Movements of China.

-The NWSC nominated Leung Yiu-chung to run in the first Legislative Council direct elections in 1991 after a debate and voting.
+After a debate and voting, the NWSC nominated Leung Yiu-chung to run in the first Legislative Council direct elections in 1991.
 Running as an independent, Leung failed to be elected in the New Territories South constituency.

 In the 1994 District Board elections, NWSC members Leung Yiu-chung, Tsui Pak-lam and Leung Chi-shing contested in the Kwai Wah, Kwai Fong and Kwai Hing constituencies, Leung Yiu-chung and Leung Chi-shing were elected.

 Leung Yiu-chung was first elected to the Legislative Council in the 1995 elections through the newly created Textiles and Garment functional constituency under the then Governor Chris Patten's electoral reform.

 The NWSC stood for the workers and grassroots interests in the LegCo.
-In 1996, Leung proposed an amendment to the Housing Ordinance to restrict the public housing rent could be increased only every three years and the median rent to income ratio could not exceed ten percent which was passed in late June 1997.
+In 1996, Leung proposed an amendment to the Housing Ordinance to restrict the public housing rent to be increased only every three years, and the median rent to income ratio could not exceed ten percent passed in late June 1997.
 Leung also moved a motion condemning the Preparatory Committee for the HKSAR as undemocratic.
-The NWSC boycotted the Beijing-controlled Provisional Legislative Council and protested against the Provisional Legislative Council repeals on the labour laws.
+The NWSC boycotted the Beijing-controlled Provisional Legislative Council and protested against the Provisional Legislative Council's repeal of labour laws.

-Following the transfer of the sovereignty of Hong Kong in 1997, Leung demanded a sentence for the young offenders who were detained "at Her Majesty's pleasure".
+Following the transfer of sovereignty over Hong Kong in 1997, Leung demanded a sentence for the young offenders detained "at Her Majesty's pleasure".

-Leung Yiu-chung returned to the Legislative Council in the first Legislative Council elections in 1998 after the SAR established.
+Leung Yiu-chung returned to the Legislative Council in the first Legislative Council elections in 1998 after the SAR was established.
 Leung Yiu-chung became the only NWSC member in the Legislative Council since.
-Leung Yiu-chung and Leung Chi-shing were both re-elected in the following District Council elections in 1999.
+Leung Yiu-chung and Leung Chi-shing were re-elected in the following District Council elections in 1999.